Description of Application Circuit Operation

 is the over-voltage trip-point, R1 is the resistor from the system input to OV and R2 is the resistor from OV to GND.

-The MAX8541 also include an under-voltage sensing input.
+The MAX8540 also includes an under-voltage sensing input.
 The IC holds the external MOSFET low until UV reaches its threshold (1.25V typ).
 Once the threshold has been reached, the circuit enters soft-start and brings the output into regulation.
 Connect a resistor divider from the system input to GND with UV at the center to set the under-voltage protection trip point.

 is the UV threshold, VIN(MIN)